Federal Vaccine Mandate

 Florida public employers, including educational or governmental institutions, are prohibited from imposing COVID-19 vaccination mandates.
 Violations for public employers can be reported to the Florida Department of Health through VaxPassFreeFL@FLHealth.gov.

-While I am doing everything I can to stop President Biden's federal overreach, my office will also do everything we can to help you if you are concerned about forced vaccination as an employer, member of the military, federal contractor, or private employee.
+If you are concerned about forced vaccination as an employer, member of the military, federal contractor, or private employee, my office will also do everything we can to help you.
 While I cannot guarantee you a favorable outcome, my office will do our best to help you receive a fair and timely response to your concerns.

 - Upon your request, I can reach out to the federal agency on your behalf requesting full and fair consideration of your exception appeal.